 To learn more about emergency contraception (which should be used as soon as possible after any type of unprotected sex if you don't want to be pregnant-- ie, semen got inside you in any way and you’re not on regular birth control, a person didn’t pull out in time, didn’t use a condom, the condom broke, or you missed birth control pills), visit the Contraception page.
 To learn more about abortion, visit the Abortion page.
 You can also visit one of the clinics listed below, or talk to us on Violet.

 Almost any time a penis is in a vagina, pregnancy can happen.
 Semen (also referred to as cum) contains sperm.
-When sperm meets an egg inside a woman’s body, fertilization occurs.
+When sperm meets an egg inside a pregnant person’s body, fertilization occurs.
 This fertilized egg (embryo) attaches itself to the wall of the uterus to possibly grow into a fetus and eventually a baby.

 Signs of Pregnancy